NFC Checkpoint Scanning: Proof of Patrol Without the Hassle

 Paper logs and wand systems are outdated.
 NFC checkpoints let guards verify patrol completion with a phone tap—reliable proof for clients, minimal friction for officers.

-Clients want proof that patrols happened.
-Guards want to finish their rounds without paperwork.
-NFC checkpoint scanning gives both.
+Clients want proof that patrols actually happened.
+Guards want to finish their rounds without drowning in paperwork.
+NFC checkpoint scanning delivers both—objective, tamper-proof verification that takes seconds per checkpoint and generates professional reports automatically.

 NFC checkpoints replace paper logs and proprietary wands with simple tap-to-scan verification using guards' smartphones.
 Tags cost under $1, work indoors where GPS fails, and provide tamper-proof timestamps for client reporting.